Filing Your Income Taxes

-To ensure your tax return meets its filing deadline, the IRS specifically defines what it considers "filed on time."
-If you're mailing a paper tax return, it must be properly addressed, with sufficient postage, postmarked and mailed by the due date.
-So, for example, if you're filing a Form 1040 with a due date of April 15, it must be postmarked and mailed no later than April 15.
+To ensure your tax return meets its filing deadline, the IRS specifically defines what it considers to be "filed on time."
+A paper tax return must be properly addressed, with sufficient postage, postmarked and mailed by the due date.
+For example, it must be mailed and postmarked no later than April 15. if you're filing a Form 1040 with a due date of April 15.

-If you file the 1040 individual tax return, “individual” doesn’t imply you’re filing as a single person.
+The term “individual” for Form 1040 doesn’t imply that the taxpayer is filing as a single person.
 You can have a filing status of married, separated, head of household, widow(er) or single to file an individual tax return.
-This term simply differentiates individuals from other entities such as corporations, business partnerships, trusts and estates.
+This term simply differentiates individuals from entities such as corporations, business partnerships, trusts and estates.

-United States citizens and resident aliens who are living and working outside the U.S. or Puerto Rico and active military personnel can file their 1040 returns later than the April 15 due date for other taxpayers.
+United States citizens and resident aliens who are living and working outside the U.S. or Puerto Rico, as well as active military personnel, can file their 1040 returns later than the April 15 due date.